 - 1. All pages on the District's web site may contain advertising and links only to educational sources. - 2.
 The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
 The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3.
-Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18).3 - 4.
-The District's web server shall host the District's website.4 - 5.
+Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18). - 4.
+The District's web server shall host the District's website. - 5.
 No web page on the District web site may contain public message Boards or chat rooms. - 6.
 All web pages on the District web site shall be constructed to download in a reasonable length of time. - 7.
-The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner.5
+The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner.

-- With the exception of students who may retain the copyright of material they have create that is displayed on a District web page, all materials displayed on the District web site are owned by the Flippin School District. - 9.
-The District shall included the following information on its website through a link located on the District's homepage title "State Required Information":6 - a.
+- 8. With the exception of students who may retain the copyright of material they have create that is displayed on a District web page, all materials displayed on the District web site are owned by the Flippin School District. - 9.
+The District shall included the following information on its website through a link located on the District's homepage title "State Required Information": - a.
 Local and state revenue sources: - b.
 Administrator and teacher salary and benefit expenditure data; - c.
 District balances, including legal balances and building fund balances; - d.
-Minutes of regular and special meetings of the school Board; - e.
+Minutes of regular, emergency, and special meetings of the school Board; - e.
 The District's budget for the ensuing year; - f.
 A financial breakdown of monthly expenditures of the District; - g.
-The salary schedule for all employees including extended contract and supplementary pay amounts; - Current contract information (not including social security numbers, telephone numbers, personal addresses or signatures) for all District employees; - i.
+The salary schedule for all employees including extended contract and supplementary pay amounts; - h.
+Current contract information (not including social security numbers, telephone numbers, personal addresses or signatures) for all District employees; - i.
 The District's annual budget; - j.
 The annual statistical report of the District; - k.
-The District's personnel policies; - I. The annual School Performance Report;7 - m.
-School-Level Improvement Plans;8 and - n.
-The School District Support Plan.8 - o.
-Student discipline policies; - p.
-Comprehensive School Counseling Plan; - q.
-The District financial policies; - r.
-Student handbooks;9 - s.
-The Annual Report to the Public; and - t.
-The parent, family, and community engagement plan. - u.
-The Immunization waiver report from Policy 4.57-IMMUNIZATIONS; - v.
-School District Calendar; - w.
-List of statutory, rule, or Standards for Accreditation waivers the District has received under A.C.A. § 6-15-103; - x.
-The District's Teacher and Administrator Recruitment and Retention Plan; - y.
-The total amount of State funds used for teacher salaries;
+Agenda of regular, emergency, and special meetings of the District board of directors; - I. The names, email addresses, position (including zones), and terms of office for all members of the school district board of directors, - m.
+The District's personnel policies; - n.
+The annual School Performance Report;10 - o.
+School-Level Improvement Plans;11 and - p.
+The District Strategic Plan.
+11 - q.
+Student discipline policies; - r.
+Comprehensive School Counseling Plan; - s.
+The District financial policies; - t.
+Student handbooks:12 - u.
+The Annual Report to the Public; and - v.
+The parent, family, and community engagement plan. - w.
+The Immunization waiver report from Policy 4.57-IMMUNIZATIONS; - x.
+School District Calendar; - y.
+List of statutory, rule, or Standards for Accreditation waivers the District has received under A.C.A. § 6-15-103; - z.
+The total amount of State funds used for teacher salaries; - aa.
+The District's policy addressing the selection, relocation, retention and challenging of materials that are physically present in the library and available to the public;

-The information and data required for items A through K in 9 above shall be the actual data for the previous two school-years and the projected data for the current school-year.
+The information and data required for items A through N in 9 above shall be the actual data for the previous two school-years and the projected data for the current school-year.

-Before July 15 of each year, the District shall post on its website the following information: 10
+Before July 15 of each year, the District shall post on its website the following information: